mvcds/brave-clojure/10/readme.md

 It's possible to change value of the root like if we were mutating it. **This is against Clojure's philosofy!**

+`(alter-var-root #'name (fn [_] "new value"))`

 You can also temporarily alter a root with `with-redefs`, the var doesn't need to by dynamic.
-It is useful to mock values on tests.
+It is useful to mock values on tests, as it works across threads.

 > Agent (not covered by the book)